mfarsikov/kewt-versioning/readme.md

   stringify = { version: DetailedVersion -> "here-could-be-your-prefix-${version.sha}"}
   ```

-### Stringify
+### Stringifier
-This block is responsible for generation string version, that will be used in gradle script.
+This function is responsible for creating string version generator, that will be used in gradle script.

 Parameters:
 * `useBranch` if true (default) version includes branch name